melindahiggins2000/A_Series_of_R_Workshops/workshop1/part2.md

 [1] 21
 ```

-This is only 1 way to learn about the variables you created.
+This is only one way to learn about the variables you created.
 You will also notice that in the upper right window that each vector that has more than 1 element the size of the vector is listed inside the brackets `[]`'s.
 Each vector is also listed as to the type of vector it is. `z` and `sinz` are "numeric" vectors whereas `y` is an "integer" vector.
 This can also been seen using the structure function `str()` and `class()` function.
-Try using these and compare the results exploring the structure and class of `z` and `y`.
+Try using these functions and compare the results exploring the structure and class of `z` and `y`.

 ```r